-This guy's huge.
-He looms well over two meters tall and has to weigh at least 200 kilograms.
-And that's 200 kilograms of genetically engineered, rock-hard muscle augmented with cybernetic and vat-grown implants.
-His legs are as thick as my waist, his arms corded and dangerous.
-His bald black head, poking out of a bright orange shirt, is the only small thing about him.
-It's tiny on his huge frame, like a doll's head glued to the neck of a mannequin.
-His eyes are beady and black, squinting against the harsh glare of the fiery noon sun.
-His ears are lobeless but prominent, his mouth large and filled with dirty chipped teeth.
+This guy's huge. -He looms well over two meters tall and has to weigh around-at least 200 kilograms. -And that's 200 kilograms of genetically-engineered, rock-hard muscle augmented with cybernetic and vat-grown implants. -His legs are as thick as my waist, his arms corded and dangerous. -His bald black head, poking out of his-a bright orange shirt, is the only small thing about him.
+It's disproportionately-tiny for on his huge frame, like it was ripped off a doll's head and glued on-to the neck of a mannequin. -His eyes are beady and black, squinting against the harsh glare of the fiery noon sun. -His ears are lobeless but prominent, his mouth large and filled with dirty and-chipped teeth.
 He looks like some comical kid's cartoon villain.